muledagnaw/Power-BI-Data-Visualization-Projects/README.md

 ---

-## 🔗 Project 2: Combine Data from Excel and an OData Feed
+## 🔗 Project 2: Combine Data from Excel

-### 🔍 Overview

-This project followed the Microsoft Learn tutorial **“Combine data from Excel and an OData feed in Power BI Desktop”**.
-The objective was to integrate **multiple data sources**, apply transformations, and create a unified report.
+ The objective is to integrate **multiple data sources**, apply transformations, and create a unified report.

 ---